rjbultitude/theconditionalorchestra/README.md

 Consider using a state manager to update the humid arpeggio and display (chords)

-Consider only playing arpeggios when the inversions are being used
+Consider only playing arpeggios when the inversions are being used - currently it's isFine, isFreezing or isWindy

 Create 'Add to home screen' button